Edgars-Sinats/QuizHunterCompose/README.md

 Created database from .pdf of Hunter questions and implemented them with JSON objects with.addCallback() as in database builder .readFromFile() did`t work with .db or json.
 Next step read data from Firebase Firestore just like in previous project https://github.com/Edgars-Sinats/LumiBricks

-Getting Started - issues
+Getting Started -
 ---------------
-1. In case of first run you got the error, run  the second time.
+1. On load screen choose which topic questions you want to take.
+You will have options to choose filter out answered questions and and correctly answered.

 ### App